KyleJFischer/obsidian-actions/README.md

-# Jenny
+# Obsidian Actions

 A GitHub Action that runs scripts based on note changes and filters.
-Jenny detects changed markdown files in git pushes, parses them into a structured format, and executes scripts when notes match filter criteria.
+Obsidian Actions detects changed markdown files in git pushes, parses them into a structured format, and executes scripts when notes match filter criteria.

 ## Features